This is the corporate health data for quarter 1, 2025 to 2026.

 Place

-Long-term sickness equates to a similar proportion of the absence this quarter, but the number of cases has reduced slightly and remains less than 5.
+Long-term sickness equates to a higher proportion of the absence this quarter, the number of cases has increased but remains at less than 5.

 Resources

 There were 5 members of staff on long-term sick during the quarter.
-Less than five remained off sick at the end of the quarter.
+Less than 5 of these remain off at the end of the June.

 People